The Code Ocean filesystem

 where the code might otherwise look for files in /code/input_images

 .
-So if your input images were in a folder called input_images
+If your input images were in a folder called input_images

-, your code will find them in their new location.
+, the code will find them in the new location.

 Note: if the path your code is expecting includes non-existing folders, you'll need to create them first using mkdir -p